Anwarsha7/emotion-music-player/README.md

 ```
 The web application will be available at `http://127.0.0.1:5000`.

+## 🤝 Contributing
+Contributions, issues, and feature requests are welcome!
+Please feel free to fork this repo and submit a pull request.
+For more details, see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## 🔭 Future Scope
+This project has a strong foundation with many possibilities for future development:
+- **🎧 More Music Integrations:** Adding support for other services like Apple Music or YouTube Music.
+- **📱 Mobile Application:** Developing a cross-platform mobile app version using a framework like Flutter or React Native.
+- **🧠 Expanded Emotion Model:** Training or integrating a model to recognize a wider range of emotions, such as Fear, Surprise, and Disgust.

 ## 👤 About the Project

 This was developed as my final year project.
 I am passionate about the intersection of AI and user experience, and AuraTune is the culmination of my effort to build a smarter, more intuitive music player.

+## 🙏 Acknowledgements
+This project would not have been possible without these incredible open-source libraries:
+- [DeepFace](https://github.com/serengil/deepface) for its comprehensive facial attribute analysis.
+- [Spotipy](https://spotipy.readthedocs.io/) for its powerful and easy-to-use Spotify API wrapper.
+- [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) for enabling modern and beautiful Python GUIs.